paulwexler/opinions/on_coding/README.md

 as long as they work.
 But the advantages of managing coupling and cohesion increase with the size of the project.
+More importantly, after time,
+a collection of components will emerge which can "cover" the problem space, or nearly so.
+Then new problems can be solved by using the existing components and almost no new code need be developed.

 The examples shown have gone through several iterations and do not reflect the growing pains that transpired